mapio/GraphvizAnim/README.md

 # GraphvizAnim

-GraphvizAnim is a tool to create simple animated graph visualizations; it is just a proof of concept, aimed mainly to teaching purposes.
+GraphvizAnim is a tool to create simple animated graph visualizations; it is just a proof of concept, aimed mainly at teaching purposes.
 It is based on [Graphviz](http://www.graphviz.org/) for the graph rendering part and on [ImageMagick](http://www.imagemagick.org/) for the animated gif generation.